-When things go wrong in Maranello, all hell sets loose.
-It's almost as if the team doesn't know how to deal with a crisis.
-What Ferrari need to focus on is understanding and improving the performance of their car.
+When things go wrong in Maranello, chaos tends to follow.
+It often feels like the team doesn’t know how to handle a crisis.
+Ferrari needs to shift focus toward understanding and improving the car’s performance.

-Ferrari has had a long history of sacking its team principals.
-So it was no surprise when Italian media, Corriere della Sera reported that Ferrari GT boss Antonello Coletta has become a potential replacement for current team principal Mattia Binotto.
-While Binotto's first year saw nine poles, three victories and runners-up to Mercedes, 2020 hasn't gone the right way.
-It fact things have taken a turn for the worse.
-Ferrari requires strong leadership, one who is willing to take responsibility for bad situations and turn it into opportunity, one that supports BOTH of its drivers equally.
+Ferrari has a long history of replacing its team principals, so it was no surprise when Corriere della Sera reported that Ferrari GT boss Antonello Coletta had emerged as a potential successor to current team principal Mattia Binotto.
+While Binotto’s first year delivered nine pole positions, three race wins, and a second-place finish behind Mercedes, 2020 has taken a sharp turn for the worse.

 Welcome back, Raagini.
 Hope to see more of such thought out posts.